jncraton/csc718-final-project/slides.md

 Theory
 ------

-Use paralell processing resources of GPU to improve performance
+Use parallel processing resources of GPU to improve performance

 Pseudocode
 ----------